aws/aws-emr-containers-best-practices/content/storage/docs/spark/ebs.md

 ### Dynamic Provisioning

-EMR versions 6.3.0 and newer support dynamic provisioning of PVC/Volumes for both Spark driver and executors.
+Dynamic Provisioning PVC/Volumes is supported for both Spark driver and executors for EMR versions >= 6.3.0.

 The EBS CSI Driver offers two ways to bind volumes in Kubernetes: